 The School Principal Program meets principal certification requirements in Pennsylvania and is designed to meet Ohio principal licensure requirements as well.
 The educational leadership programs were developed in accordance with the standards of the National Associations of Elementary and Secondary Principals and the American Association of School Administrators.

-The Master in Education Administration degree from Westminster requires successful completion of:
+The Master of Education Administration degree from Westminster requires successful completion of:

-The Master in Educational Administration degree with a Pennsylvania certification from Westminster requires successful completion of:
+The Master of Educational Administration degree with a Pennsylvania certification from Westminster requires successful completion of:

 Westminster's School Principal Program meets principal certification requirements in Pennsylvania.
 The program is designed to meet Ohio principal licensure requirements, but licensure is subject to changing Ohio standards, Ohio Department of Education ODE transcript analysis, and testing requirements.
 In some cases, additional coursework may be required to meet Ohio state standards.

 For more detailed information on the School Principal Program, including individual course requirements, consult the Principal Program Handbook.